sameerkhan7/Penn-State-Robotics-Club/TutorialBot.md

 Try to compare the braking distance between the old code and the new code!
 See if you can find a noticeable difference or not.

 ## Congrats!
 You've reached the end of the Penn State Robotics introductory tutorials!
-Now it's time to build some robots!
+Now it's time to build some robots.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NjA5ODc1ODcsNjUzODI2MjQ2LDgwNj
+eyJoaXN0b3J5IjpbMjEwOTA1MTcyOCw2NTM4MjYyNDYsODA2ND
-Q4NjAzNCwtOTk2NzI3MzI1LDE2Nzk3ODQ4ODgsLTE4Mjk5MjU4
+g2MDM0LC05OTY3MjczMjUsMTY3OTc4NDg4OCwtMTgyOTkyNTgz
-MywtNTg0NjQ4NDA2LDI5MDE4OTY3MCwxNDg2ODY0MDUxLDE2OT
+LC01ODQ2NDg0MDYsMjkwMTg5NjcwLDE0ODY4NjQwNTEsMTY5MT
-EzODE3ODEsLTg3MjU4NTIzMSwtNzQwNTc0MjIxLDE2MTY1MzYy
+M4MTc4MSwtODcyNTg1MjMxLC03NDA1NzQyMjEsMTYxNjUzNjI1
-NTcsMTUwNTMyODgxMyw2MDkyNzg2MDksLTE0MjAyODI3MTgsMT
+NywxNTA1MzI4ODEzLDYwOTI3ODYwOSwtMTQyMDI4MjcxOCwxOT
-k5NTc2MzI4NCw5NTMwNjA3NzMsMTk0MzAwNzU0MywtODA2MzQ0
+k1NzYzMjg0LDk1MzA2MDc3MywxOTQzMDA3NTQzLC04MDYzNDQ4
-ODA4XX0=
+MDhdfQ==
 -->